krouspy/monnaies-numeriques/td6/README.md

 > Instruction: Update the deposit function so that user balance is tokenized.
 When a deposit is made in DepositorContract, tokens are minted in DepositorToken and transfered to the address depositing.
 The deposit can be claimed by sending DepositorToken back to DepositorContract, who then burns them

 Since we made changes to DepositorContract, we will redeploy it so we change also update our DepositorToken.
-We will need to set the depositor contract address manually (or in the migrations).
+We will need to set the depositor contract address manually (like in migrations).

 ```javascript
 // contracts/DepositorToken.sol